nyusternie/hushyourmoney/docs/CAMPAIGN.md

 <br />![Tether (USDt)](https://i.imgur.com/oijwlUS.png)

 Similar to the current CashShuffle protocol, there will be 8 pools for USDt shufflers to choose from.

+### Value proposition

+Incentivizes Tether users from other blockchains (eg. Ethereum ERC-20) to Bitcoin Cash SLP.

 | Tier # | Tier Value (in USDt) | Min Shuffle Transaction (in USD) |
 | :-------------: | :-------------: | :----------: |